Anas-Bin-Esa-Jaidi/linux-system-administration-project/README.md

 📈 Outcome

-Successfully implemented core Linux system administration tasks including user management, permission control, service configuration, and system monitoring in a simulated server environment.
+Successfully implemented and validated core Linux administration tasks required for managing real-world server environments, including access control, service configuration, and system monitoring.

+## 🔗 Connect www.linkedin.com/in/anasbinesa

+If you found this useful or have suggestions, feel free to connect with me on LinkedIn.